 By 2030, almost half of the world’s population will live in areas of high water stress, due to a combination of climate change, irresponsible water policies, and rapid population growth.
 Mega-droughts threaten agricultural crises, while increasing wildfires signal that our forests have grown dry and brittle.

-Water conservation and protection is a central element of the Rainforest Alliance’s work with farms, forests, and tourism businesses.
+Water conservation and protection is a central element of the Rainforest Alliance’s work.
 Shade requirements for coffee farms, wastewater treatment measures, and buffer zones to prevent the erosion and contamination of waterways are just some of the many proven methods we promote in order to protect Earth’s most vital resource.

 You can do your part by making some simple changes to your daily routine: